dariru3/py-process_phrase_files/README.md

-# py-process_excel_files
+# py-process_phrase_files
-Remove unnecessary columns and rows
+Remove unnecessary columns and rows from both Excel input files and Word output files from Phrase